couchbase/cbft/docs/index.md

 course, there should be no indexes at this point.

 ## Creating a full-text index

+Next, let's create your first full-text index in cbft.

 On the Indexes listing page (the "Welcome to cbft" page), click on the
 ```New Index``` button.